-Ithaca Greece or Ithaki is a beautiful Greek island in the Ionian sea, in western Greece.
-It is located very close to Kefalonia island, south of Lefkada and north of Zante with easy access from the Greek mainland and the neighboring islands.
+Ithaca Greece or Ithaki is a beautiful Greek island in the Ionian Sea, in western Greece.
+It is located very close to Kefalonia island, south of Lefkada and north of Zakynthos with easy ferry access from the Greek mainland and the neighboring islands.

-Ithaca island is the second smaller island in the Ionian sea (Paxos is the smallest one) and is much less touristically developed compared to Corfu, Zante, or Kefalonia.
+Ithaca Greece is the second smallest island in the Ionian Sea (Paxos is the smallest one) and is much less touristically developed compared to Corfu, Zakynthos, or Kefalonia.
 With hardly 3.000 permanent residents, Ithaca is ideal for relaxing vacations.

 I have been twice to Ithaca, once for work and once during summer on vacations.
 I loved the picturesque villages, the crystal clear turquoise water beaches, and the stunning coves around its coastline.